ZERO Community Fridge

 What Is A Community Fridge?

-A community fridge saves perfectly good food which is about to be wasted by supermarkets, and distributes it to the community, helping to reduce the amount of food waste going to landfill.
-Food waste in the UK generates more than 25 million tons of CO2 emissions annually - more than Kenya’s entire annual emissions.
+A community fridge saves perfectly good food which is nearing the end of its supermarket shelf life, and distributes it to the community, helping to reduce the amount of food being wasted.
+Food waste in the UK generates more than 25 million tons of CO2 emissions annually - more than Kenya’s entire annual emissions!

-The Park Barn Centre has a community fridge, started by GBC’s Community Wellbeing team and staffed by volunteers, and has been a successful council-led venture.
+The Park Barn Centre also has a community fridge, started by GBC’s Community Wellbeing team and staffed by volunteers, and has been a successful council-led venture.
 The ZERO community fridge is the first to serve our town centre.